HiDiHlabs/YAPSA/README.md

 install.packages("devtools")
 ```

-`YAPSA` uses the newest versions of the pacakges `circlize` and `ComplexHeatmap`
+`YAPSA` already has preparations to use the newest versions of the pacakges
-by Zuguang Gu.
-These are not in the release branch of Bioconductor, therefore
+`circlize` and `ComplexHeatmap` by Zuguang Gu.
+These are currently not in the
+release branch of Bioconductor.
+If you want your system to be ready for the
+next coming update of `YAPSA` you may already now install the newest versions of
-they may need to be installed from [github](https://github.com/) as well:
+these packages from [github](https://github.com/) as well:

 ```r